IntelLabs/hec-p-isa-tools/README.md

 <p>
 <img src="docs/images/HERACLES_SDK_Integration_3rd_Party.png" align="left" width="600" />

-The Encrypted Computing SDK (or HERACLES SDK) will realze a multistage transformation (compiler) pipeline, inspired by the [LLVM Compiler Infrastructure](https://llvm.org/).
-We have adopted a modular approach based on language independent intermediate representations (IR) that promotes the separation of concerns at each stage of the pipeline and allowing for dedicated tranformations and optimizations.
+The Encrypted Computing SDK (or HERACLES SDK) will realize a multistage transformation (compiler) pipeline, inspired by the [LLVM Compiler Infrastructure](https://llvm.org/).
+We have adopted a modular approach based on language independent intermediate representations (IR) that promotes the separation of concerns at each stage of the pipeline and allowing for dedicated transformations and optimizations.

 This approach also allows for integration with 3rd Party compilers and